-It should be noted that Colvin made mistake in the governor's list.
+It should be noted that Colvin made a mistake in the governor's list.
 Alfred Manierre was a governor's candidate in 1902 and John McKee was the candidate in 1904.
-Also, McKee had been state chairman in 1926.
+Also, John McKee had been the state chairman in 1926.
 So, it is likely that he returned to the chairmanship at some point between 1924 and 1926.
+In addition, William F. Varney served as state chairman in 1936.

-Another important source for the history of the New York Prohibition Party is a digitized version of the 1906 handbook of the Prohibition Party in New York. https://babel.hathitrust.org/cgi/pt?id=mdp.390 15071647940;view=1up;seq=3 committee, including a state party chairman, secretary, and treasurer.
-There were county level organizations (with executive committees) and local organizations.
-The state party held conventions, in which representative members from across the state gathered to select the executive committee, formalize the state party platform, and select state level candidates for office.
+Another important source for the history of the New York Prohibition Party is a digitized version of the 1906 handbook of the Prohibition Party in New York. https://babel.hathitrust.org/cgi/pt?id=mdp.390%2015071647940;view=1up;sed=3

+The handbook provides a lot of information about the structure of the New York Prohibition Party at the time.
+It had an executive committee, including a state party chairman, secretary, and treasurer.
+There were county-level organizations (with executive committees) and local organizations.
+The state party held conventions, in which representative members from across the state gathered to select the executive committee, formalize the state party platform, and select state-level candidates for office.